 hairy ball theorem

-If a sphere is covered with hair or fur, like a tennis ball, the hair cannot be brushed so that it lies flat at every point.
+The hairy ball theorem asserts that if a sphere is covered with hair or fur, like a tennis ball, the hair cannot be brushed so that it lies flat at every point.
 In mathematical terms: any continuous tangent vector field on the sphere must have a point where the vector is zero.
-This theorem also means that somewhere on the Earth's surface there has to be a point where the horizontal wind speed is zero, even if it's windy everywhere else.
+This theorem also means that somewhere on Earth's surface there has to be a point where the horizontal wind speed is zero, even if it's windy everywhere else.